The advantages of contracting direct with clients

 During your contracting career, you may have the opportunity to work for a client directly, without the involvement of a recruitment agency.
 Here we look at the benefits of working direct, and address some of the pitfalls.

 Thanks to Brian Stalley, co-founder of Contract Spy, for answering our questions.
-Contract Spy monitors over 1800 Company websites and over 70 Job Boards to identify agency-free contract roles.
+Contract Spy monitors over 1800 company websites and over 70 job boards to identify agency-free contract roles.

 If you work direct, can you keep the margin an agency would usually pocket?

-With agencies taking around 15-20% of the gross payment made by the client, then there is certainly plenty of room to set a rate that would be 5-10% higher than your usual agency rate as an opening gambit.
-This would still see the client make a saving compared to going through an agency, so the deal is advantageous to both parties.
+With agencies taking around 15-20% of the gross payment made by the client, there is certainly room to set a rate that would be 5-10% higher than your usual agency rate as an opening gambit.

 What benefits are there to working direct?

-On the flip side, many contractors would find negotiating direct with a client a daunting prospect – how can this be overcome?
+On the flip side, many contractors would find negotiating direct with a client a daunting prospect.
+Contractors do have to represent themselves in negotiations, whether that be with an agent or a client.

-It’s true that Contractors do have to represent themselves in negotiations, whether that be with an agent or client.
-Some do find it easier to negotiate via a third party, but there are many who prefer to deal directly with clients as there is less scope for misunderstandings and being misrepresented.
-Like most things, it does get easier with experience.
+Some find it easier to negotiate via a third party, but many prefer to deal directly as there is less scope for misunderstandings and being misrepresented.

-Contractors considering going direct should do their homework on the client’s financials, particularly if the company isn’t a household name and has no real financial visibility.
-However, it’s quite inexpensive to run a credit check on the client company to gain peace of mind that the company isn’t about to go under.
-It also helps to “walk through” your first invoice with the client, so you are 100% clear on the process your invoice needs to follow, which will minimise the risk of any delays to payment, and introduce you to the people who can help with any later queries.
+It also helps to “walk through” your first invoice with the client, so you are 100% clear on the process it needs to follow.
+This minimises the risk of delays and introduces you to the people who can help with later queries.

 How do you go about finding direct contract work?

-Traditionally, word of direct opportunities has only been passed on by word of mouth, where one contractor passes details of an opening to another, so contractors should always look to build their network of other contractors.
-Direct Contracts are also increasingly advertised by clients, though they are often scattered across many job boards and individual client sites, so here a service like Contract Spy, which aggregates all potential openings, is well worth considering for new and experienced contractors alike.
+Traditionally, word of direct opportunities has been passed on by word of mouth, where one contractor shares details of an opening with another.
+For this reason, contractors should always look to build their network of peers.

 What about the contract itself?

-If you don’t have a suitable contract already drafted from previous assignments, it is always worth investigating the services of a professional to draft your contract, especially your first direct assignment.
-Most contractors fall into the trap of signing whatever terms the client puts in front of them, however, this misses an opportunity to have the client agree to your Terms of Business, which is a clear pointer to being in business on your own account, and a sign-post away from IR35.
+Many contractors fall into the trap of signing whatever terms the client puts in front of them.
+However, this misses an opportunity to have the client agree to your own Terms of Business, which is a clear pointer to being in business on your own account, and another sign-post away from IR35.

 Our Partner Accountants